Ollas Irrigation: An Ancient Method for Watering Plants

 Innovations and DIY Ollas Irrigation

-As an avid gardener, I am always looking for ways to make my garden more efficient and sustainable.
-One irrigation technique that has been gaining popularity in recent years is olla irrigation.
+I always look for ways to make my garden more efficient and sustainable.
+One irrigation technique that has gained popularity in recent years is olla irrigation.
+Gardeners bury unglazed clay ceramic vessels in the ground and fill them with water.
+The vessels slowly release moisture into the soil, providing plants with a consistent source of hydration.

 Creating Your Own Ollas